iurygoulart23/Predicting-Bee-Species-with-Images/README.md

 ### Conclusion:

-I used the Datacamp IDE because my computer have a problem to import Skimage library. (dont know why)
+I used the Datacamp IDE because my computer have a problem to import Skimage library. (dont know why) The code is right but have some errors because my computer dont import the libraries correctly.

 Using the Support Vector Machine (SVM) model with a StandarScaler and PCA metods at my data i can get 68% of accuracy.